mhirai-bit/QllamaTalk/README.md

 QllamaTalk supports both local and remote inference modes:

 **Local Mode**: Runs inference directly on your machine, using llama.cpp.<br>
 **Remote Mode**: Connects to a remote server via Qt Web Sockets.
 The remote server also provides Qt Remote Objects implementation, but the client(QllamaTalk) disables it.
 Having said that, the Qt Remote Server implementation works too.
-So you can enable it by instantiating the QtRemoteObjectsRemoteGenerator for m_remoteGenerator in the constructor of RemoteResponseGeneratorCompositor.
+So you can enable it by instantiating the QtRemoteObjectsRemoteGenerator for mRemoteGenerator in the constructor of RemoteResponseGeneratorCompositor.
 The remote server also uses llama.cpp but runs in its own process or environment.

 ### Switching Between Local & Remote
 In QML (or via your UI), you can switch between Local and Remote modes.